matrix-org/matrix-spec-proposals/proposals/2836-threading.md

    information *somewhere* so servers can retrieve the event and continue navigating the thread.
 As the client and server already have the event which contains a relationship to another event inside an unknown room, the simplest option is to also contain the routing information with that relationship.
+ - The fields are in the `unsigned` section so clients cannot artificially set them, and because `unsigned` is where a lot of other server-calculated metadata resides.